 Is it for me?

-Good option for longer commutes and road trips, and people who need more range flexibility.
+Convenient option for longer commutes, road trippers, and people who need more range flexibility.

 See the latest updates on EVs registered in the state of Vermont: